facebookresearch/habitat-sim/README.md

    python setup.py install --with-cuda
    ```

    (Under development) With physics simulation via [Bullet Physics SDK](https://github.com/bulletphysics/bullet3/):
    First, install [Bullet Physics](https://github.com/bulletphysics/bullet3/).
 Next use
    ```bash
    python setup.py install --bullet    # build habitat with bullet physics
    ```

-   Note: some Linux distributions might require an additional `--user` flag to deal with permission issues.
+   Note1: some Linux distributions might require an additional `--user` flag to deal with permission issues.

+   Note2: for active development in Habitat, you might find `./build.sh` instead of `python setup.py install` more useful.

-1. [Optional] For use with [Habitat-API](https://github.com/facebookresearch/habitat-api) and your own python code, add habitat-sim to your `PYTHONPATH`.
+1. [Optional; Needed only with `build.sh`] For use with [Habitat-API](https://github.com/facebookresearch/habitat-api) and your own python code, add habitat-sim to your `PYTHONPATH`.
 For example modify your `.bashrc` (or `.bash_profile` in Mac OS X) file by adding the line:
    ```bash
    export PYTHONPATH=$PYTHONPATH:/path/to/habitat-sim/
    ```